JordanSpencerWu/old-website/_posts/blog/2016/2016-02-10-hello-world.md

 title: "Hello World!"
 ---

 It is common that everyone writes a program called Hello World when learning a new programming language.
-For my first blog post, I will write "Hello World!" in every programming language I know.
+For my first blog post, I will write "Hello World!" in every programming language I played with.

 #### Ruby